 The relevant census entries indicate the following:

-1871: The minister was Benjamin Smith aged forty six years from Whitby, and his wife Mary.
+1871: The Minister Benjamin Smith aged forty six years and from Whitby lived here with his wife Mary.

-1881: The Minister was William Unsworth aged fifty two years and from Lancashire.
-He lived with his wife Mary Ann aged fifty one years and from Derbyshire, and one servant.
+1881: The Minister at this time was William Unsworth aged fifty two years and from Lancashire.
+He lived with his wife Mary Ann aged fifty one years, she was from Derbyshire.
+There was also one servant living with them.

 1895: William Percy Hutton was the Minister, living with his new wife Annie (Rowson) from Macclesfield.

-1901: Minister John Wilkinson lived here aged thirty eight years with wife Rhoda aged forty one years.
+1901: Minister John Wilkinson aged thirty eight years was resident at The Manse with his wife Rhoda aged forty one years.

-1906: the Manse was occupied by Rev William Oliver Lake.
+1906: The Manse was occupied by Reverend William Oliver Lake.